Danon Scorpion: Background

 Danon Scorpion is a bay horse with a narrow white blaze bred in Japan by K I Farm.
 During his track career he carried the red and white colours of Danox Co Ltd the business software enterprise of his owner Masahiro Noda, and was trained by Takayuki Yasuda.

 He was from the first crop of foals sired by Lord Kanaloa, an outstanding sprinter-miler who was the 2013 Japanese Horse of the Year.
 Lord Kanaloa's other progeny include Almond Eye, Saturnalia and Tagaloa.
-Danon Scorpion in the second foal of his dam Lexie Lou, an outstanding Canadian racemare whose wins included the Queen's Plate and two legs of the Canadian Triple Tiara.
+Danon Scorpion is the second foal of his dam Lexie Lou, an outstanding Canadian racemare whose wins included the Queen's Plate and two legs of the Canadian Triple Tiara.
 At the 2016 Keeneland November Sale she sold for $1 million to KI Farm and after being bred to Frankel in 2017 she was exported to Japan.

 Racing career

-20201: two-year-old season
+2021: two-year-old season

 Danon Scorpion began his racing career in a contest for previously unraced juveniles over 1600 metres on good ground at Hanshin Racecourse on 20 June 2021.
 Ridden by Yuga Kawada he started the 0.3/1 favourite and won by a neck from the filly Rouge La Terre.
 Kawada was again in the saddle when the colt returned from a four-month break and was stepped up in class to contest the Listed Hagi Stakes over 1800 metres at Hanshin on 30 October.
 He started second choice in the betting and prevailed by a neck from the favourite Killer Ability after taking the lead in the straight.

 On 19 December at Hanshin, Danon Scorpion was stepped up to Grade 1 class to contest Asahi Hai Futurity Stakes over 1600 metres and went off the 8.7/1 fourth choice in the betting.
 After settling in eighth place he made steady progress on the outside to take third place behind Do Deuce and Serifos.